allegheny-computer-science-201-f2020/lab01-cs201f2020/README.md

 ### Team Work

-Each member of the class will be randomly assigned to a team at the beginning of the lab session.
+Each member of the class will be assigned to a team at the beginning of the lab session.
 Each team will be assigned one feature/section to start with.
 All teams are expected to make contributions to all sections of the conduct guide.